New York Court Records

 In line with the Freedom of Information Law in New York, residents have fundamental rights to all public records.
 Clerk of courts or county clerks are tasked by Section 255 of the Judicial Law to provide criminal court case information to interested parties.
 Generally, court case files are indexed in the court where the cases were filed.

-It is best to submit a request application to the particular court clerk holding the case file.
+It is best to submit a request for application to the court clerk holding the case file.
 For instance, New York County provides online, mail, and in-person methods for requesting criminal case transcripts, motions, dockets, and other records.
 The courthouse address is:

 County Clerk of New York